MerosCrypto/Meros/docs/Protocol/Lattice.md

 Every Entry has the following fields:
 - descendant: Entry Sub-type
 - sender: Account that the Entry belongs to.
 The protocol defines this as the Ed25519 Public Key, but Meros uses addresses internally.
 - nonce: Index of the Entry on the Account.
-Starts at zero and increments by one for every added Entry.
+Starts at 0 and increments by 1 for every added Entry.
 - hash: Blake2b-384 hash of the Entry; each sub-type hashes differently.
 - signature: Signature of the hash signed by the sender.